robertaronchi/rronchi/content/team/Isabele/index.md

 image:
   caption:
   focal_point: Smart
-summary: Working on the implicit and explicit features of anosognosia for neurological illness and for unilateral spatial neglect
+summary: Working on the implicit and explicit features of anosognosia, and on the cognitive outcome post-rehabilitation of unilateral spatial neglect
 tags:
 - Research Assistant
 title: Isabele Jacot de Alcântara